Macrozamia heteromera: Description

 The Macrozamia Heteromera is a small low-trunked cycad that often grows to a height of less than 1 meter.
 The stem grows up from 15-25 cm in diameter and is light green in colour.
 It supports a crown consisting of two to eight leaves.
-The moderately keeled leaves can grow to around 50-90 cm long and are composed of up to 60 to 100 pinnae of a dull semi-glossy mid-green colour that branches into two which is a feature that helps to distinguish this from other species within the Macrozamia genus.
+The moderately keeled leaves can grow to around 50-90 cm long and are composed of up to 60 to 100 pinnae of a dull semi-glossy mid-green colour that branches into two (i.e. the pinnules are once or twice dichotomous) which is a feature that helps to distinguish this from other species within the Macrozamia genus.
 The Petiole ranges from 15-20 cm and 6-9 mm wide at the lowest pinna.
 The Rachis is not too moderately spirally twisted.
 Pollen cones are spindle shaped, 14-21 cm long and 4.5-5.5 cm in diameter along with a microsporophyll lamina that is approximately 16-21 mm long and 12-19 mm wide.
 The number of cones is very irregular, a feature of the Macrozamia species.
 However, on average, male plants can have up to four cones that are curved, and females have one to two of an ovoid shape.
 Male cones typically range from 12-20 cm long and up to 5 cm in diameter.
 Similarly, females range from 20-35 cm long, 8-12 cm wide are up to 12 cm in diameter and have green and pink sections on the sporophyll.
 Inside the cones are red sacrotesta seeds of an irregular prism shape that is uniformly spread in the cycad.